JeremyMarkWilcox/Basic_CSharp_Programs/TwentyOneExercise/README.md

 * Fixed player's cards being displayed twice in a row.
 (I hated that bug it was annoying haha)

+* Added displaying the player's balance amount when being prompted to reenter an amount because they entered too much with their current balance.

 * Fixed spacing in the display some